autonomousvision/tuplan_garage/CONTRIBUTING.md

     * [Pull request Conventions](#pr)

 # <a name="thank-you">Thank You!</a>
-Before we get to the fine print and nitty gritty of contributing, let us start by saying *Thank you!* for considering contributing to the nuPlan Garage.
+Before we get to the fine print and nitty gritty of contributing, let us start by saying *Thank you!* for considering contributing to the tuPlan Garage.
 Together we can build a powerful plugin that allows fast benchmarking with comparable results across research.

 # <a name="license">License</a>